JTnadrooi/Stolon/README.md

 # Install

-Download the newest release (From here, the [STOLON Discord Server](https://discord.gg/Zm5tC42Kuu) or itch - pending.) and extract the **STOLON.zip** file.
+Download the newest release from ["Releases"](https://github.com/JTnadrooi/Stolon/releases/) or the [STOLON Discord Server](https://discord.gg/Zm5tC42Kuu) and extract the **STOLON.zip** file.
 There an .exe will be found which will run the game.

 ## Controls